omgnetwork/ios-sdk/README.md

 An object conforming to `TransactionRequestEventDelegate` needs to implement the 3 common methods mentioned above and also:

-- `didReceiveTransactionConsumptionRequest(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+- `onTransactionConsumptionRequest(_ transactionConsumption: TransactionConsumption)`.

 This method will be called when a `TransactionConsumption` is trying to consume the `TransactionRequest`.
 This allows the requester to [confirm](#confirm-a-transaction-consumption) or not the consumption if legitimate.

-- `didReceiveTransactionConsumptionApproval(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+- `onSuccessfulTransactionConsumptionFinalized(_ transactionConsumption: TransactionConsumption)`.

-If the `TransactionRequest` requires a confirmation then this method will be called when a `TransactionConsumption` is approved by the requester.
+This method will be called if a `TransactionConsumption` has been finalized successfully, and the transfer was made between the 2 addresses.
-If it doesn't require a confirmation it will be called when the request is consumed.

-- `didReceiveTransactionConsumptionRejection(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+- `onFailedTransactionConsumptionFinalized(_ error: APIError)`.

-This method will be called when a `TransactionConsumption` is rejected by the requester.
+This method will be called if a `TransactionConsumption` fails to consume the request.

 #### Transaction consumption events